slogmog/GoogleSitesEmbeddableRSS/README.md

 We opted to use a Jotform to Google Sheets to Zapier RSS feed low/no-code solution for hosting our RSS feed but you can swap out the RSS feed with a self-hosted one quite easily.

+To embed this code just navigate to the sites.google.com page area where you want the RSS feed embedded.
+Left click twice, choose the "<>" embed option from the pop up menu.
+Select "Embed code" and paste the rssgoogleembed.html code into the text box with the title change, style changes, and rss feed url change for your organization.

 This code was created with the help of OpenAI's ChatGPT4 llm.